milonmaze/privacy-terms-observatory/www.intuit.com/privacy.md

-Important Update: We are updating our privacy statement effective September 8, 2024.
+Important Update: We have updated our privacy statement effective September 8, 2024.
 Learn More

 PRIVACY